2019 New England Patriots season: Week 7: at New York Jets

 Facing the New York Jets for the second time of the season, the Patriots hoped to continue their win streak.
 Unlike last time, Sam Darnold returned from his injury and was healthy to start the game.
-New England started with the ball and scored on a 3-yard run by Sony Michel in a 16 play, 78 yard drive that drained 8:47 off the clock.
+New England started with the ball and scored on a 3-yard run by Sony Michel in a 16-play, 78-yard drive that drained 8:47 off the clock.
 The Jets sought to respond with a score but Darnold threw a hurried pass due to the blitz and was intercepted by Devin McCourty, his fifth this season.
 After failing to obtain a first down, New England settled for a 34-yard field goal.
 On the ensuing drive, New York went three-and-out and the Patriots took advantage by scoring on a 26-yard pass to Phillip Dorsett.
 With this touchdown, New England was up 17–0.
 John Simon had a strip sack on Darnold and Kyle Van Noy recovered.
 The Patriots would score off another turnover, this time on another run by Sony Michel.
 New York finally gained momentum on a drive, reaching the Patriots 19, but Darnold made another ill-advised decision on a pass that was intercepted by Duron Harmon.
-Starting at their own 1, the Pariots' offense went three-and-out.
+Starting at their own 1, the Patriots' offense went three-and-out.
 Although the defense managed to make another stop on New York's struggling offense.
 Neither team scored for the rest of the half and the Patriots led 24–0 entering the second half.
 On the Jets' very first drive, Darnold was picked by Stephon Gilmore.
 New England failed to capitalize off the turnover but the defense recorded a safety after a high snap by Jets center Ryan Kalil.
 Unfortunately for the Patriots, Tom Brady was hit while trying to throw the ball and was intercepted by Trumaine Johnson.
 Despite being at the New England 33, the Jets failed to score as Darnold was picked off for the fourth time, this time by Terrence Brooks.
 For much of the remainder of the matchup, both teams only punted.
 Though, New England would score one final touchdown on a 1-yard run by Sony Michel, giving them a 33–0 shutout win.